-Why this is a good essay: This essay tells a great story about the student’s unique perspective observing a seemingly mundane event in their community.
+This essay tells a great story about the student’s unique perspective observing a seemingly mundane event in their community.
 They use specific and compelling language to capture the reader’s attention.
-They show us a few of their interests rather than simply telling us that they like to paint, build robots, and listen to music.
+They show us a few of their interests rather than simply telling us they like to paint, build robots, and listen to music.

 One of the best ways to start writing is to brainstorm and reflect.
-Have all your ideas written down on a page, so you can pick the ones you think are the best.
+Have all your ideas written down on a page so you can pick the ones you think are the best.
 Do your research on Duke.
-By the time you start drafting, you should have an idea for what direction you want to take your essay, but be open to new ideas.
+By the time you start drafting, you should know what direction you want to take your essay and how to end it.

 If you cannot think of anything to write about in an optional essay, it might be a good sign that you should leave it blank.
 If you have ideas but are stuck, try taking a break from brainstorming.

 Ask thoughtful questions and answer truthfully to get inspired.
 Try not to worry too much.
 Writing a 250-word essay is probably not the most challenging task you have ever done.

 Duke University’s supplemental essays are 250 words or less long, including the “why Duke” essay.

 Yes, the Duke optional essays are optional.
 Duke University has one required essay prompt that asks you to explain why you want to attend Duke.
 The other five essays are all optional.
 You can write a maximum of two essays in response to two or none of the four prompts.

 The Duke essays ask you to hone in on your academic interests, tell a story about your diverse experiences, and reflect on your sexual and gender identities.
 You should start researching and planning your essay as soon as possible, giving yourself enough time to develop your ideas.